Roller boundaries for median spaces and algebras: Measure theory on the pocset of halfspaces.

 We say that a morally measurable subset $E\cu\mscr{H}$ is \emph{morally null} if $\nu\left(E\cap\mscr{H}(x|y)\right)=0$ for all $x,y\in X$.
 In particular, subsets of morally null sets are morally null.
 Given a morally measurable set $E$, we define

-We allow $I$ to be of any cardinality, but restricting to countable or finite index sets would not affect the definition.
+We allow $I$ to be of any cardinality, although restricting to finite or countable index sets would not affect the value of $\wh{\nu}$.
 A morally measurable set $E$ is morally null if and only if $\wh{\nu}(E)=0$.